VeronicaG24/Assignment2_exp/README.md

 ```
 This launch file also combines both the environment and robot spawning, as well as the ROSPlan planner launch configuration.

-Once the *Gazebo* window is displayed, you should click on the simulation play button.
-Following that, for the planning aspect, please enter the following command in a separate terminal tab, ensuring that you execute it within the `/Assignment2_exp` folder:
+When the *Gazebo* window is displayed, proceed to the planning phase by opening a new terminal tab.
+In this tab, navigate to the `/Assignment2_exp` folder and execute the following command:

 ```python
 ./command.sh